sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    All references to continued fractions are to the simple forms where the last element :math:`> 1`.

-   Support for non-simple, generalised continued fractions is planned to be included in a future release.
+   Support for non-simple, generalised continued fractions is planned to be included in future releases.

 We can think of :math:`3`, which is the integer part of :math:`\frac{649}{200} = 3.245`, as the "head" of the continued fraction, and the integers :math:`4, 12, 4`, which determine the fractional part :math:`\cfrac{1}{4 + \cfrac{1}{12 + \cfrac{1}{4}}} = \frac{49}{200} = 0.245` of the continued fraction, as its "tail".